Easy recipes from around the World, including Great British classics, dinners and snacks

-Lancashire Hotpot - James Martin Recipe
+Lancashire Hotpot Recipe

+Traditional Lancashire Hotpot.
 Who doesn't love a good lamb hotpot?
 This, my friends, is proper comfort food.

-This post may contain affiliate links.
-As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.
+This post contains affiliate links.
+As an Amazon Associate, I may earn a small commission from qualifying purchases, at no additional cost to you.

 Based on a Lancashire hotpot James Martin recipe, this is just the thing for this freezing weather and is so good.